Operation of a tunable Power over Fiber system for light detectors down to 4.6 K: Test with photosensors and a tunable DC-DC boost converter

 To mimic DUNE VD conditions, where one acquisition channel has 80 SiPMs, we tested the performance of the Cryo-PoF line with 80 FBK SiPMs (see Figure~\ref{fig::scatola_80}), using the same set-up and procedures described above.

-Tests were again performed at three different overvoltages: 30.6 V, 31.6 V, and 34.1 V, corresponding to a photon detection efficiency (PDE) of 40\%, 45\%, and 50\%, respectively.
-For each overvoltage, 10$^4$ waveforms were recorded.
-As an example, the mean single photoelectron waveform and the spectra obtained for V = 31.6 V are shown in Figure~\ref{fig::ris_80}.
+Tests were again performed at three different bias voltages: 30.6 V, 31.6 V, and 34.1 V, corresponding to a photon detection efficiency (PDE) of 40\%, 45\%, and 50\%, respectively \cite{FBK_article}.
+For each bias voltage, 10$^4$ waveforms were recorded.
+As an example, the mean single photoelectron waveform and the spectra obtained at 31.6 V are shown in Figure~\ref{fig::ris_80}.

-The results (see Table~\ref{tab::risultati_80})\cite{cryo_pof_elba} show a Signal to Noise Ratio (SNR) exceeding 5 even at the lowest voltage, with the single photoelectron peak clearly distinguishable above the noise.
+The results (see Table~\ref{tab::risultati_80})~\cite{cryo_pof_elba} show a Signal to Noise Ratio exceeding 5 even at the lowest voltage, with the single photoelectron peak clearly distinguishable above the noise.